Mindset Shift - Deploy an Egress Gateway Remotely

 Optimization

-A Remote Egress Gateway - The TLD;R
+A Remote Egress Gateway - The TL;DR

 At Lunar.dev, we emphasize the critical need for deploying an Egress Gateway remotely as a powerful approach to managing API consumption in microservice architectures where horizontal scaling is often hindered by API providers becoming bottlenecks.
 In such environments, where scaling is essential, having an effective API management layer is crucial.